 The A509 Isham Bypass will improve transport links between Kettering and Wellingborough, helping to meet the needs of growth in the two towns, and also improve access from Wellingborough to the A14, while relieving some through traffic.

 Consultation on the scheme with stakeholders and the public started in November 2001.
 Following further refinement, a preferred route was agreed by the Northamptonshire County Council Cabinet in May 2003.

 A bid for Major Road Network funding was submitted to the Department for Transport in March 2020 and they invited us to progress this by submitting a Strategic Outline Business Case, which was done in December 2020.
-The Borough Council of Wellingborough is providing funding to progress the necessary work on the scheme.
+The Borough Council of Wellingborough provided funding to progress the necessary work on the scheme.